Politics of Albania

+in conjunction with the electoral democracy score of over 0.5 given by V-Dem in 2024.

 Executive

-Since the declaration of independence in 1912, Albania has experienced different models of governance, including an international protectorate, a monarchy, a state-party regime and the parliamentary republic as well.
+Since the Declaration of Independence in 1912, Albania has experienced different models of governance, including an international protectorate, a monarchy, a state-party regime and the parliamentary republic as well.
 Throughout all this period, the function of the head of state has been exercised in various forms.

 Nowadays, the President of Albania (Presidenti) is the head of state, commander-in-chief of the military and the representative of the unity of the Albanian people.
-The President is indirectly elected to a five-year term by the Parliament by secret vote, requiring a three-fifths majority of the votes of all members.
-The President has the power to guarantee observation of the Constitution and all laws, act as commander-in-chief of the Albanian Armed Forces, exercise the duties of the Parliament, when the Parliament is not in session, and appoint the Prime Minister.
-The President has the power to declare war, to grant pardon and to conclude agreements of peace, alliance, and participation in international organizations; upon the request of the government a simple parliamentary majority is required to ratify such actions, agreements, or treaties.
+The president is indirectly elected to a five-year term by the Parliament by secret vote, requiring a three-fifths majority of the votes of all members.
+The president has the power to guarantee observation of the Constitution and all laws, act as commander-in-chief of the Albanian Armed Forces, exercise the duties of the Parliament, when the Parliament is not in session, and appoint the Prime Minister.
+The president has the power to declare war, to grant pardon and to conclude agreements of peace, alliance, and participation in international organizations; upon the request of the government a simple parliamentary majority is required to ratify such actions, agreements, or treaties.

-The Prime Minister of Albania (Kryeministri) is the head of government.
-According to the Constitution, the Prime Minister is the most senior minister of cabinet in the executive branch of government in the Albanian parliamentary system.
-The Prime Minister is appointed by the President; ministers are nominated by the President as well on the basis of the Prime Minister's recommendation.
+The prime minister of Albania (Kryeministri) is the head of government.
+According to the Constitution, the prime minister is the most senior minister of cabinet in the executive branch of government in the Albanian parliamentary system.
+The prime minister is appointed by the president; ministers are nominated by the president as well on the basis of the prime minister's recommendation.
 The Council of Ministers is responsible for carrying out both foreign and domestic policies.
 It directs and controls the activities of the ministries and other state organs.
-The Deputy Prime Minister of Albania (Zëvendëskryeministri) is the deputy head of government.
-In the absence of the Prime Minister, the Deputy Prime Minister takes over his functions, such as chairing the Cabinet and the Council of Ministers.
+The deputy prime minister of Albania (Zëvendëskryeministri) is the deputy head of government.
+In the absence of the prime minister, the deputy prime minister takes over his functions, such as chairing the Cabinet and the Council of Ministers.